kanglicheng/code-school/html-css/micro-projects/css-friends-00/README.md

 - You can do it!

 ## Common Gotchas
-- Clear your floats.
-Always add a clearfix class to the parent of floated elements.
 - When positioning something absolute, make sure what coordinate system you are working in.
 Most likely you will want to set the parent container to be `relative`, if it isn't already positioned.